zixin96/gltf-webgpu-viewer/README.md

   - Boom Box With Axes ✅
   - TextureSettingsTest ✅

+### Extensions

+- KHR_lights_punctual ✅: 6 directional lights are used to light the scene.

 ## Implementation Details

 The simplified structure of the project can be summarized using the following graph: